 Clients turn to us for timely solutions, proactive advice, and goal-oriented advocacy with respect to all of their employee relations needs, whether in the courtroom, during strategic planning, or at the bargaining table.
 We are dedicated to helping employers anticipate and plan for change, manage risk, resolve conflict, and protect their interests.

-For clients with international operations, our exclusive affiliation as Wisconsin’s only member of the Employment Law Alliance can help provide seamless, cost-effective services in more than 120 countries including the U.S. and Canada.
+For clients with international operations, our affiliation with the Employment Law Alliance can help provide seamless, cost-effective services in more than 120 countries including the U.S. and Canada.
 And for those interested in policymaking, our participation in employment law–focused committees established by the U.S Chamber of Commerce can give you a stronger voice with the federal government.

 Service Areas